 When people abuse any drug, they often experience a significant change in behavior.
-Sometimes, drinking alcohol can cause feelings of rage, aggressive behavior, and reduced inhibitions.
+Sometimes, drinking alcohol can cause feelings of rage, aggressive behavior, and reduced inhibitions in the short-term.
 When a person drinks alcohol and takes Adderall simultaneously, these behavior changes become amplified.
 As a result, many people partake in impulsive and risky activities that they would never do while sober.

 Treatment for Adderall and Alcohol Abuse

 Since alcohol and Adderall are both substances that people can become physically dependent on, stopping use will cause withdrawal symptoms.
 These withdrawal symptoms have the potential to be moderate, or severe and life-threatening.
 Therefore, individuals attempting to quit using alcohol, Adderall, or a combination of the two, should seek help through the aid of a medical detox facility.
 Symptoms of withdrawal may include anxiousness, tiredness, irritability, depression, headaches, nightmares, decreased appetite, vomiting, pupil dilation, tremors, and a fast pulse.